The Diocese of Madison

 Where are the central offices for the Diocese of Madison?

-The diocesan offices are located in the Bishop O’Connor Catholic Pastoral Center, on High Point Road, just off the Beltline on the far west side of Madison.
+The diocesan offices are located in Holy Name Heights, on High Point Road, just off the Beltline on the far west side of Madison.
 This large facility also contains meeting facilities and rooms for overnight lodging for diocesan events.
 It is also the residence for a number of retired priests.

 What does the diocese do apart from celebrating the Sacraments?